 Attaining the Bachelor of Computing and Financial Management is a challenging, rewarding, and transformative experience that will be slightly different for each individual CFM student.
-At Waterloo, we are interested in your ideas and helping you strengthen the skills necessary to bring those ideas to fruition.
-This means not only providing you with technical and theoretical concepts, but also workshops, tutoring, counseling, and career advising.

 Location: Tatham Centre (TC)

 CareerHub is designed to help you consider questions about your future career plans and craft a resume that reflects your many talents and qualifications.

 Find out what employers are looking for directly from the employer.
 These sessions also provide a good opportunity for you to hone your networking skills.

 - Before the first work term, you can see any of several Career Advisors who can provide advice on the co-op process and employment.
 They're also available to help you get the most out of your co-op experience.

 - Once you’ve been hired by an employer, you will be assigned a Student Advisor who will be your primary contact until you’re hired for another work term.
 Student Advisors develop co-op employment opportunities for students and monitor students' job performance through visits to their places of employment.

 The Waterloo Undergraduate Student Association (WUSA) is the official voice of the UWaterloo undergraduate student body.

 Clubs are a great way to connect with peers and expand your personal interests.
 WUSA provides a full listing of the clubs offered at UWaterloo.

 Strapped for cash and need some food?
 Don't go hungry!
 Come to the on campus Food Bank and get groceries for free.
 Available locations are listed on their website (link above).